Corentin-glt/zefir-test/README.md

 Create a `.env` file from `.env.example` at the root of the repository and fill it.

+### Download

+Please to follow these steps from the root of the repo:
+1- `rm -rf packages/api`
+2- `git clone https://github.com/Corentin-glt/zefir-api.git packages/api`

 ### Install dependencies

 Just run the command `yarn installation` at the root of the repository.